Hinduism in Pakistan: Origins

-Pakistan was the fulcrum of Indus Valley Civilization, one of the oldest civilizations in the world.
-It is assumed that the Pashupati image of Mohenjo-daro evolved to be worshipped as Shiva and the Mother Goddess as Shakti.
-Various archaeological finds such as the Swastika symbol and Yogic postures from Indus Valley Civilization also point to early influences that may have shaped Hinduism.
-The religious beliefs and folklore of the Indus valley people have become a major part of the Hindu faith that evolved in this part of the South Asia.

-Later, during the Vedic period, the Rig Veda, the oldest Hindu text, is believed to have been composed in the Punjab region of modern-day Pakistan (and India) on the banks of the Indus River around 1500 BCE.
+During the Vedic period, the Rig Veda, the oldest Hindu text, is believed to have been composed in the Punjab region of modern-day Pakistan (and India) on the banks of the Indus River around 1500 BCE.

 The Sindh kingdom and its rulers play an important role in the Indian epic story of the Mahabharata.
 In addition, a Hindu legend states that the Pakistani city of Lahore was first founded by Lava, while Kasur was founded by his twin Kusha, both of whom were the sons of Lord Rama of the Ramayana.
-The Gandhara kingdom of the northwest, and the legendary Gandhara people, are also a major part of Hindu literature such as the Ramayana and the Mahabharata.
+The Gandhara kingdom of the northwest is also a major part of Hindu literature such as the Ramayana and the Mahabharata.
 Many Pakistani city names (such as Peshawar and Multan) have Sanskrit roots.